10 arrested, 89 dogs seized in alleged interstate dogfighting ring

 Authorities displayed cash, kennels and treadmills that were used in the ring, and steroids were also seized.

+"We will not tolerate these types of crimes, crimes that injure and in many cases,result in the death of vulnerable animals," Sini said.
+"Many of us have dogs as pets in our homes, and we love them as another family member.
+This case is about how a criminal network bred dogs, tortured them, and put them in serious harm's way just to make a buck."

-The suspects all pleaded not guilty and denied the charges, and they were released on their own recognizance.
+The suspects all pleaded not guilty and denied the charges, claiming they were simply breeders, and they were released on their own recognizance.

 They were identified as: